-A parent picking a student up early should come to the Welcome Center in the main lobby, and a staff member will call the classroom to have your child come to the main lobby.
+A parent picking a student up early should come to the Welcome Center, in the main lobby, at OHES or the main office at VES, and a staff member will call the classroom to have your child come to the main lobby.
 The parent will sign-out the student.
 Students returning to school after signing out earlier in the day must re-enter via the Main Office and sign back in.